How to Use Location Intelligence to Inform Business Decisions

 Learn how organizations can use location data more effectively and transition from collecting location data coordinates to achieving location intelligence..

-Location intelligence and site selection
+Location intelligence and retail site selection

 Location intelligence can also give you a detailed picture of each potential site, including the parcel size, visibility to the street, the availability of parking, and even the history of the property including previous tenants and investors.

 The Precisely Data Integrity Suite helps organizations improve their enterprise location intelligence maturity by turning data into actionable insights using highly flexible and scalable location data management and spatial analytics.
-Precisely provides clients with powerful tools that open up new possibilities for gaining insights to achieve better business outcome.
+Precisely provides clients with powerful tools that open up new possibilities for gaining insights to achieve better business outcomes.

 To learn how to use location data more effectively and transition from collecting location coordinates to achieving location intelligence, download the Forbes Insights report: Location Intelligence: The Data-Driven Paradigm Shift